Optical agent for imaging of inflammation

 - Stays confined within healthy blood vessels

-- Viscover's leading optical imaging agent for visualization of vascular fine structure and leakage
+- Viscover's leading optical imaging agent for visualization of inflammation

-- Study inflammatory processes such as rheumatic disease
+- Study inflammatory processes such as in rheumatic diseases

 660 - 790 nm